 Inflammation of the thyroid can cause either high or low thyroid hormone levels (hyperthyroidism or hypothyroidism, respectively).
 Inflammation of the liver can also occur, so liver function tests may be run periodically to check for that.

-About half of patients develop some inflammation-related side effects.
-These are usually easy to manage, but sometimes patients may need to take additional medications, including corticosteroids or thyroid hormone replacement.
+Inflammation-related symptoms are usually easy to manage, but sometimes patients may need to take additional medications, including corticosteroids or thyroid hormone replacement.